abhijitsarkar/feign/README.md

    * Disable default matchers: Set the property `feign.matchers.disable: true` in the `application.yml`.
      This disables all default matchers that ship with Feign, but that does not mean you cannot pick and choose.
-     To provide a custom path matcher but to keep the others, disable all the matchers as stated above, and then create beans for the ones you want to keep.
      For example, to enable the `DefaultMethodMatcher`, put the following in a `@Configuration` class.

          @Bean